pagetitle

 Water Management

 Applying mine pollution prevention technology in Japan, Compania Minera Santa Luisa built a mine-attached neutralization plant in 1998 that was the first one in Peru.
-The mine continued to improve the plant by increase of settling tanks/clarifiers, betterment of lime addition pumps and enlarging oxidation blowers, and keep processing stable acid water treatment.
+The mine continued to improve the plant by increase of settling tanks/clarifiers, betterment of lime addition pumps and enlarging oxidation blowers, and keep processing stable acidic water treatment.

-We continue to remove waste rock containing sulfide of iron that has been piled up on the ground surface over the past 16 years, reducing the generation of acid water by cutting off its contact with rainwater.
+We continue to remove waste rock containing sulfide of iron that has been piled up on the ground surface over the past 16 years, reducing the generation of acidic water by cutting off its contact with rainwater.

 A 24-hour monitoring system of mine drainage water is put into place, thus it is consistently ascertained that the pH level and flow rate of the water released into the river is within the range of effluent standards.